Lundalogik/LimeBootstrapAppStore/infotiles/README.md

 * Compatible with Lime CRM Cloud

 ## Installation
-1. Create the table "infotile" with the necessary fields, see installation instructions [here](https://raw.githubusercontent.com/Lundalogik/LimeBootstrapAppStore/master/infotiles/Docs/Lime CRM InfoTiles.docx).
+1. Create the table "infotile" with the necessary fields, see installation instructions <a href="https://raw.githubusercontent.com/Lundalogik/LimeBootstrapAppStore/master/infotiles/Docs/Lime CRM InfoTiles.docx" download >here</a>.
 Use the icon "Install\filter_and_sort.ico" for the table.
 2. Restart the Lime CRM Desktop Client.
 3. Import the file InfoTiles.bas from the ..InfoTiles\Install folder
 4. Compile and save the VBA.